Pioneering companies with a total of more than 200,000 employees track workplace health metrics to address chronic disease among India’s workforce.

 - A 16.4 percent reduction was seen in number of employees who smoke.
 In one company a remarkable 50 percent decrease was reported.

 - Encouragingly, a huge increase (43.02 percent increase) was reported in the number of employees who exercise regularly (3-5 times per week).
-This year we also found that more employees enrolled in company exercise facilities (25.79 percent increase).
+We also found that more employees enrolled in company exercise facilities (25.79 percent increase).

 Tobacco use, alcohol misuse, physical inactivity, and unhealthy diets have been shown to cause four major chronic diseases – cardiovascular, diabetes, chronic lung disease, and certain cancers – that cause two-thirds of premature deaths globally, many before the age of 60, and result in high associated human cost and implications to a business’ bottom line.
 “That is why it is encouraging to see the positive data trends in our Platinum companies, which make up about a fifth of all our Healthy Workplaces.
 It is our hope that by shaping the culture of these companies to become data-driven, we will drive continuous improvement in employee health and further our mission of preventing non-communicable disease,” said Usha Chander, senior consultant, Arogya World.